Hawkesbury River railway station: History

-River Wharf platform
+River Wharf railway station

 Associated with the Hawkesbury River railway station is the now defunct River Wharf railway station.
-This was located on the eastern end of Long Island, across the causeway linking Long Island with the mainland and was in use from at least 15 August 1887.
-River Wharf was the terminus of the northern line until the first Hawkesbury River Railway Bridge opened in 1889.
+This was located on the eastern end of Long Island, across the causeway linking Long Island with the mainland.
 During its operation, trains would disgorge passengers and goods here for transfer to the General Gordon paddle steamer.

 They would then be transported out into Broken Bay and up to Woy Woy station from where they would rejoin a train for their onward journey north.
-This inconvenience was alleviated somewhat when the Woy Woy Tunnel was opened and the line extended south to another defunct platform named Mullet Creek, that was in the general vicinity of the present day Wondabyne station, in January 1889, as this meant the General Gordon only had to cross the Hawkesbury River and travel up Mullet Creek a few kilometres.
+This inconvenience was alleviated somewhat when the Woy Woy Tunnel was opened and the line extended south to a dead end named Mullet Creek, that was in the general vicinity of the present day Wondabyne station, in January 1889, as this meant the General Gordon only had to cross the Hawkesbury River and travel up Mullet Creek a few kilometres.

-The down platform is still extant on Long Island, although the wharf and other infrastructure associated with the station has been removed.

 Platforms and services

 Hawkesbury River has one island platform with two sides.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney to Newcastle.